High Pathogenicity Avian Influenza

 The 2024 outbreaks of HPAI H7 in New South Wales, the Australian Capital Territory, and Victoria have now been successfully resolved (further information below).
 However, ongoing outbreaks of H5N1 globally have increased Australia’s level of risk for incursions of HPAI viruses of global concern.
 Migratory birds returning to Australian shores annually between September and November may introduce HPAI viruses.

-Avian influenza is a national notifiable emergency animal disease (EAD) and any unusual bird deaths must be reported to the Emergency Animal Disease Hotline on 1800 675 888.
+Avian influenza is a national notifiable emergency animal disease (EAD) and both vets and members of the public should Avoid.
+Record.
+Report.
+If you find a sick or dead bird or animal, don’t touch it, keep your pets and children away, and from a safe distance take a photo and note the location.
+Importantly, any unusual deaths must be reported to the Emergency Animal Disease Hotline on 1800 675 888.
 This number will connect you with your state or territory’s department of primary industries or agriculture.

 Zoonotic disease

-Avian influenza is a zoonotic disease and is potentially fatal to humans.
+Avian influenza is a zoonotic disease and is potentially fatal to humans in very rare cases.
 The disease can be passed from birds to humans who are in close contact with poultry or other birds.
 In Australia, there is minimal risk of people being affected by avian influenza viruses through normal contact with healthy birds, however it is important to always practice good personal hygiene when handling birds.

 For more information about avian influenza in humans, visit the Department of Health and Aged Care website: